-Frostbite takes Powell and Chey through the beginnings of their relationship as Chey resigns herself to her new life and the pair manages to defeat the first group of villains.
-In Overwinter, a third werewolf turns up at their campsite wanting to renew her old acquaintance with Powell, while a vengeful and colorful new hunter sets his sights on all three of them.
+The first novel takes Powell and Chey through the beginnings of their relationship as Chey resigns herself to her new life and the pair manages to defeat the first group of villains.
+In Overwinter, a third werewolf turns up at their campsite wanting to renew her old acquaintance with Powell, while a vengeful and a colorful new hunter with bluish-gray skin sets his sights on all three of them.

 The subtle humor in Frostbite comes from Dzo, a person...or spirit...or something else who seems to live in the forest...or in the lake...or somewhere else and appears seemingly out of thin air to assist Powell and Chey with various tasks.
 Dzo's humor comes from his apparent cluelessness about many aspects of human culture (e.g., Chey's modesty when naked).

 NOVEL 2: Overwinter